-Summer Quest Volunteer Job Description
+Summer Reading (SR) Volunteer Job Description

 Volunteers are expected to commit to working 1 shift each week for 7 out of 9 weeks between June 22nd and August 22nd AND commit to attending a training session.

-Volunteers assigned to the full service libraries who are not available to work during the first two weeks of Summer Quest will be used as substitutes during the summer and may not have a regular weekly shift.
+Volunteers assigned to the full service libraries who are not available to work during the first two weeks of Summer Reading will be used as substitutes during the summer and may not have a regular weekly shift.

 Volunteers normally work a 2 or 3 hour shift once a week; additional hours may be available.